marimplatform/marimplatform.github.io/docs/tutorial.md

 #### Project
 {: .mt-5}
 A Marim project, i.e., a set of specification files, is simply a directory.
-Therefore, type the following command to create a Marim project.
+Therefore, create the tutorial project typing the command

 <pre class="terminal">mkdir ./dvdrental</pre>